opencloud-community/ot-controller/docs/admin/core/configuration.md

 # Settings for endpoints
 #[endpoints]
-# Disable the /users/find endpoint for performance or privacy reasons
+# Disable the /users/find endpoint for performance or privacy reasons.
+# This is deprecated, replace with `user_search.users_find_behavior`.
 #disable_users_find = false

-# Enable user-searching using keycloak's admin API
+# Enable user-searching using keycloak's admin API.
-# This allows for finding users which have not yet
-# logged into the controller
+# This allows for finding users which have not yet logged into the controller
+# This is deprecated, replace with `user_search.users_find_behavior`.
 #users_find_use_kc = false

 # Allow inviting any unchecked email address.